• Skip to primary navigation

 4. In a medium bowl whisk together the pumpkin puree, maple syrup, applesauce, milk, vanilla extract, and flax eggs.

 5. Then pour the wet ingredients into the dry ingredients.
-Stir a few times, then add the walnuts.
+Stir a few times, then add the chocolate chips.
 Then gently fold everything together until just combined.

 6. Fill 12 standard muffin cups full and bake for 21-25 minutes or until a toothpick inserted in the center of a muffin comes out clean and the muffin tops bounce back when pressed.

-7. Cool in the muffin tray for 10 minutes, then move to a cooling rack to continue cooling.
+7. Cool in the muffin tray for 10 minutes, then move to the cooling rack to continue cooling.

 Notes